How is Zeffy free?

 Tax deductible contributions are a significant fundraising benefit nonprofits can offer to their donors to boost retention.
 Only donations to 501(c)(3) organizations qualify for tax relief.

-Limitations exist for contributions like donations offered to volunteer fire companies and war veterans organizations.
+Limitations exist for contributions, such as donations offered to volunteer fire companies and war veterans' organizations.

 Other 501(c)(4) nonprofits must be transparent about their non-tax-deductible donation status in all fundraising efforts.
 The information should also mention that some donations may be deductible as business expenses if and when applicable.